 - SIMPLE 401(k).
 Same as the SIMPLE IRA

 - SEP IRA. $0.
 Only the employer can fund a SEP IRA

 - SIMPLE IRA.
-Employers must make either mandatory contributions of 2% of compensation up to salary of $285,000 (in 2020) or make dollar-for-dollar matching contributions calculated as the lesser of: 100% of employee salary deferral or 3% of salary without an income limitation.
+Employers must make either mandatory contributions of 2% of compensation up to salary of $285,000 in 2020 and $290,000 in 2021 or make dollar-for-dollar matching contributions calculated as the lesser of: 100% of employee salary deferral or 3% of salary without an income limitation.
 With a SIMPLE IRA, businesses have the option to reduce their matching contribution to as low as 1% in up to 2 of the last 5 years (rolling).

 - SIMPLE 401(k).
-Employers must make either mandatory contributions of 2% of compensation up to salary of $285,000 (in 2020) or make dollar-for-dollar matching contributions calculated as the lesser of: 100% of employee salary deferral or 3% of salary.
-Note that the $285,000 limit on covered compensation applies to either type of employer contribution in the SIMPLE 401(k), but there is no option to reduce the matching contribution for a period of time.
+Employers must make either mandatory contributions of 2% of compensation up to salary of $285,000 in 2020 and $290,000 in 2021 or make dollar-for-dollar matching contributions calculated as the lesser of: 100% of employee salary deferral or 3% of salary.
+Note that the $285,000 or $290,000 limit on covered compensation applies to either type of employer contribution in the SIMPLE 401(k), but there is no option to reduce the matching contribution for a period of time.
 For employers who have newly-eligible part-time employees under the three-year rule, current legislation suggests that employers won’t be required to make matching, or nonelective contributions to the accounts of long-term, part-time part employees.